Alphonso Ford: First steps towards European stardom

 In the 1995–96 season, Ford signed with Spanish first division club Peñas Huesca.
 However, although he played great basketball and averaged 25.1 points per game in the Spanish League, he could not prevent the team's relegation.
 The next season was for Ford the opportunity to show his skills, in what was at the time Europe's most competitive national domestic league, the Greek Basket League.
 He spent the season with Papagou, and led the team to a ninth-place finish, while also being the Greek competition's leading scorer, with 23.9 points per contest.
 Nevertheless, glory at the European-wide level turned out to be a little bit more far away than the great scorer thought.
 Before the beginning of the 1997–98 season, he was diagnosed with leukemia, thus obliging Papagou to break his contract.
 The treatment cost Ford the whole season, but he was convinced that he had a lot more to contribute.
 He signed a one-year deal with Sporting, a traditional Greek club that was struggling to remain in Greece's top basketball scene.
-The gifted shooting guard helped the team finish in a decent eleventh-place finish, but most importantly, he defied his disease, in an utterly remarkable way.
+The shooting guard helped the team to an 11th-place finish.

 Ford agreed to a two-year deal with the Greek club Nikas Peristeri, before the Greek Basket League 1999–2000 season, experiencing the game, within a team with considerably higher ambitions than any of the ones he had played for in the past.
 Needless to say, the challenge was accepted by the player, who would become a reference in the club's history.
 Ford averaged 22.7 points per game in the Greek League, leading Peristeri to a fifth-place finish in the league.
 Also, he made his first appearance in a European-wide competition, by playing in the European-wide 3rd-tier level FIBA Korać Cup's 1999–2000 season, where he scored 20.7 points per game, and reached the competition's top 16 with his team, before they lost to Adecco Estudiantes.